WHY THE HATE?: Babymetal

 Photo Credit: Georgina Hurdsfield

-Since the band rose to popularity, the metal community has cried fowl of the band.
+Since the band rose to popularity, the metal community has cried foul of the band.
 Claiming the band as "industry plants" and not "true metal".
 With others saying they're just a band put together to push J & K-pop style into metal.
 Along with the band's own, unique & all-original sound, it also drew criticism for the cliché "not metal enough" counterpoint.
 That the band is getting more success than bands that toured for decades get, while Babymetal didn't pay their dues like the true metal bands before them.
 All while Babymetal's level of success came abruptly and overnight some would say.
 Is it the music?
 Is it the band's "image"?
 The winds of change in accepting a new spin on metal?
 Today, I will try to look at the band's history, the criticism aimed at them, and the impact and legacy this Japanese powerhouse delivers with their music.
 I will do my research and try to answer the question, Why The Hate?

 FIRST TOPIC: The Music